Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 • Weakness

-• Additional discomfort in the places to which the affected nerve leads.
+• Other unpleasant sensations in the places to which the affected nerve leads.

 The pain is sharp, burning or dull and may be accompanied by numbness in the hands or feet.
-Patients often describe this sensation as if their limbs are “not listening”.
-Difficulties may worsen with certain movements or activities, such as turning your head or stretching your back.
+Patients often describe the sensation as if their limbs are “not listening”.
+The discomfort may worsen with certain movements or activities, such as turning the head or stretching the back.

-However, the lower limbs are not spared either, where the pain can shoot from the lower back (if it is a nerve oppression in the lumbar spine or sciatic nerve oppression).
+However, the lower limbs are not spared either, where the pain may radiate from the lower back (if it is a nerve compression in the lumbar spine or sciatic nerve compression).

-Pain and numbness in the upper limbs, on the other hand, are among the symptoms of a pinched nerve in the cervical spine.
+Upper limb pain and numbness, on the other hand, are among the symptoms of a pinched nerve in the cervical spine.
 [1]

 Notice